cp3402-students/cp3402-2021-site-cp3402-2021-group10/theme.md

 There is only 1 footer used for the G10-Dynamic theme you can go to the `/G10-Dynamic/footer.php` file and edit it with any IDE

+### Editing theme content
+All content are stored in the WordPress XML file, to edit it, simply edit the website via Dashbaord > Pages > Edit, then export the XML file.